joaquinabian/Better-print_start-Trident/README.md

   - [Stealthburner](https://vorondesign.com/voron_stealthburner)
   - Chamber thermistor

-### For v0

- Just like you did in printer.cfg you will need to go through and uncomment parts of the macro in order to make it work with your printer:

- - [Nevermore](https://github.com/nevermore3d/Nevermore_Micro) - if you have one

-Other requirements:
-  - Chamber thermistor

 ## :warning: Required change in your slicer :warning:
 You need to update your "Start g-code" in your slicer by adding a few lines of code.
 This will send data about your print temps and chamber temp to klipper for each print.